 - your name and contact details

 - the job title you are applying for

-- a brief summary of your skills and experience that match the job description
+- a summary of your skills and experience that match the job description

-- a summary of why you're right for the job
+- an overview of why you're suitable for the job

 - a call to action asking the hiring manager to read your resume & to contact you to arrange an interview

 common mistakes made when writing a cover letter